 E-Safety talk to parents

 On 12th December, Mr Tullett delivered an E-Safety talk to parents.
-A copy of the presentation can be found here
+A copy of his presentation can be found here

 See the social networking section below for parent's guides to Instagram, Snapchat and Twitter.